Whistler-regulated MHD: Transport equations for electron thermal conduction in the high $\beta$ intracluster medium of galaxy clusters: Global coupled MHD and electron transport equations

-where $V_w=v_{te}/\beta_e$ is the non-directional whistler phase speed.
-In Eq.~(\ref{heatfluxA}) for the heat flux the forward and backward propagating whistlers try to carry the electron energy in opposite directions along ${\bf B}$.
+The total electron heat flux $\mathbf{Q}_{e} = \mathbf{U}(\varepsilon_e+P_e) + \mathbf{Q}_{e,\mathrm{st}} + \mathbf{Q}_{e,\mathrm{dif}}$ is composed of the flux due to advection of electron enthalpy, the effective streaming flux due to electron-whistler wave scattering, as well as the diffusive flux.
+In Eq.~(\ref{eps_e}), the forward and backward propagating whistlers try to carry the electron energy in opposite directions along ${\bf B}$.
 The wave with the dominant scattering rate wins out and as a result the direction of advection can change sign with the ambient parallel temperature gradient.
-The heating of electrons associated with the whistler drag $H_w$ includes contributions from whistlers propagating in both directions and is given by

-The term proportional to the product of the scattering rates of bi-direction whistlers corresponds to second order Fermi acceleration.
-The equation for the whistler wave energy $\varepsilon_w^\pm$ is